FreezyPops/SPL-to-C-Language-Compiler/README.md

 # SPL-to-C-Language-Compiler
-Compiler for converting SPL to C code.
-Includes Lexical analyser and BNF compiler using Flex and Bison tools.
+Compiler for converting SPL to C code, written in C. Includes Lexical analyser and token/BNF parser using Flex and Bison tools.